-- The Bursary will be advertised widely through voluntary and community sector channels. - 2.
-Groups and individuals (supported by a local organisation) will be invited to submit a project proposal - A panel of Healthwatch, CCG, VCS Health and Wellbeing Forum, LBTH will short list and make decisions on the final projects.
-Applicants may be asked to an interview or be asked to work more closely with relevant partner organisations to refine their applications. - An independent evaluation of the programme is undertaken to enable learning to be applied to any future Bursary programmes
+- The Bursary is advertised widely through voluntary and community sector channels. - 2.
+Groups and individuals (supported by a local organisation) are invited to submit a project proposal. - A panel of Healthwatch, CCG, VCS Health and Wellbeing Forum, LBTH short list and make decisions on the final projects.
+Applicants may be asked to an interview or be asked to work more closely with relevant partner organisations to refine their applications. - An independent evaluation of the programme is undertaken to enable learning to be applied to any future Bursary programmes.